 Every insurer takes a different approach to calculating risk when it comes to anxiety.
 Comparing rate quotes from multiple companies can guide you towards the right one.

-If you’re having trouble getting approved because of your anxiety, you might also consider a policy from one of the top rated no exam life insurance companies.
+If you’re having trouble getting approved because of your anxiety, you might also consider a no exam life insurance policy from one of these top rated life insurance companies.
 The premiums for these kinds of policies tend to be slightly higher but you don’t have to go through a medical exam.
 You will have to answer questions about your anxiety and your overall health but your condition may be less of a barrier to getting insurance coverage.

 Life Insurance and Anxiety by Jon Fritz